Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 shopify total store and economy

-What you'll learn in this comprehensive analysis:
+What you'll learn in this report:

 • Current Shopify market share and competitive positioning